Which countries could be added to the green and red lists next?

 What about the United States?

 The United States is a huge tourism market for British travellers, especially over the summer months.
-With more than 135 million Americans already fully vaccinated, travel operators are hoping the US will move from amber to green at the next review on 7 June, or a few days later when U.S. President Joe Biden arrives in Cornwall for the G-7 Summit.
+With almost 50% of Americans already fully vaccinated, travel operators had hoped the U.S. would move from amber to green at the recent G7 summit in Cornwall, where President Joe Biden and Prime Minister Boris Johnson had met in person to discuss this and had the opportunity to make a joint announcement.

-If you are gambling on a certain destination being added to the green list before you travel there this year, ensure you are aware of the terms and conditions of your travel insurance policy, as travelling to an amber country against government advice may invalidate your travel insurance policy.
+If you’re gambling on a certain destination being added to the green list before you travel there this year, ensure you are aware of the terms and conditions of your travel insurance policy, as travelling to a country against government advice may invalidate your travel insurance policy.

 Welcome to The Points Guy!